·

 verb “chalk”

-chalk; he chalks; past chalked, part. chalked; ger. chalking
+infinitive chalk; he chalks; past tense chalked; past part. chalked; ger. chalking

 1. to use chalk to write or draw